How do I use Interlibrary Loan?

 Completing the Interlibrary Loan request form

 Providing complete and accurate information on the request form helps reduce processing time.
 Abbreviations and incomplete or incorrect information on the request form delays the processing of a request.
 Including the citation number from an online search is especially helpful.
 For help in verifying a citation or translating abbreviations, ask a reference librarian for assistance.
-If you need to make changes to your ILL request, please contact us and include the six-digit transaction number.
+If you need to make changes to your ILL request, please contact us and include the nine-digit Request ID.

 Please note that we do NOT request textbooks from other libraries.